joshmanisdabomb/loosely-connected-concepts/README.md

  * Spreaders and Spreader Interface
  * Dimensional rift to access classic and pocket edition items.
  * Roads using connected textures.
- * Bounce pads.
+ * Bounce Pads
+ * Basic Rainbow Dimension and Wasteland biome.
+ * Atomic Bomb

 ## Plans ##
- * Standalone nuke, nuclear explosion.
  * Missiles with good ballistic movement.
- * Rainbow dimension.
+ * Make Rainbow Dimension less empty.
+ * Make Wasteland less empty (including new Derek boss fight)
  * Slippery speed block.
- * Wasteland biome (including new Derek boss fight)
  * Ruined cities which can be restored.
  * Computer with sortable storage solutions (physical and remote via "cloud").
  * 2D printer to print item with custom texture in-game.
  * 3D printer to print block with custom texture and model in-game.
+ * Cardboard Box for early Shulker Box.
  * Throw in everything that was decent from Yet Another Mod and Aimless Agglomeration.
  * Throw in everything that was a decent idea to add into Yet Another Mod or Aimless Agglomeration.
+ * Launch satellites in the air which show live maps or reveal chests.
+ * Launch space stations above planets (separate dimensions).
+ * Take rockets to different planets (other solar systems procedurally generated, similar to 20winfinity but more coherent and I thought of it first god dammit)

 ## Downloads ##
 ### Other Versions ###